tjvandal/tjvandal.github.io/index.md

 ## Bio

-Thomas is a co-founder and the chief executive officer of [Zeus AI](https://myzeus.ai) and a scientist at [NASA Ames](https://www.nasa.gov/ames/)/[BAER Institute](https://baeri.org/) as a [NASA Earth eXchange (NEX)](https://www.nasa.gov/nex) member.
+Thomas is a co-founder and the chief executive officer of [Zeus AI](https://myzeus.ai) and a scientist at [NASA Ames](https://www.nasa.gov/ames/)/[BAER Institute](https://baeri.org/).
 He is a Principle Investigator (PI) in the NASA ROSES geostationary satellite program studying machine learning for tracking atmospheric motion in satellite imagery.
 Thomas earned a Ph.D. in Interdisciplinary Engineering from Northeastern University in 2018 while working in the [Sustainability and Data Sciences Lab](https://web.northeastern.edu/sds/) advised by [Auroop R. Ganguly](https://coe.northeastern.edu/people/ganguly-auroop/).
 During graduate school his research won [runner-up best paper award at SIGKDD 2017](https://www.kdd.org/awards/view/2017-sigkdd-best-paper-award-winners), outstanding graduate researcher at Northeastern University in 2018, and served as an elected student member of the committee on [Artificial Intelligence Applications to Environmental Science for the American Meterological Society (AMS)](https://www.ametsoc.org/index.cfm/stac/committees/committee-on-artificial-intelligence-applications-to-environmental-science/membership/).
 Prior to graduate school he worked at startups in the Boston area, including the MIT Media Lab spin-out Affectiva.
 He completed his bachelors in mathematics at the University of Maryland College Park in 2012.

 ## Projects

+NASA Small Business Innovation Research (SBIR) Phase I (2022-2023) <br>
+Title: Predicting 3D atmospheric structure from geostationary satellites <br>
+PI: Vandal <br>
+Company: Zeus AI, Inc.

 NASA ROSES Earth Science Research from Geostationary Satellite Program (2020-2023) <br>
 Title: Quantifying Earth Process Dynamics with Optical Flow on Geostationary Satellite Imagery <br>